lawrennd/snippets/_ml/includes/regression-gradient-descent.md

 \subsection{Move in Direction of Gradient}

-\notes{Let's visualize what a single gradient descent step looks like on our error surface.
+\notes{Let's visualise what a single gradient descent step looks like on our error surface.
 The plot shows our current parameter position as a green star and the direction we should move (negative gradient direction) as an arrow.

 The arrow points toward lower error values, following the steepest descent path from our current location.
 Notice how the arrow is perpendicular to the contour lines - this is always true for gradients, which by definition point in the direction of steepest increase (and thus their negative points in the direction of steepest decrease).

 The length and direction of this arrow tell us:

 - *Direction*: Where to move in parameter space
 - *Magnitude*: How steep the slope is (longer arrows mean steeper slopes)
 - *Step size*: We scale the arrow by the learning rate to determine our actual step size}